Welcome to today's edition of the Rush 24-7 podcast.

 For this, we're talking about cutting off the funding of the troops.

-The three year total is just over three thousand.
+The three-year total is just over 3,000.

-My point here is to A, illustrate for you how you may be in the process of being brainwashed, propagandized, or manipulated by the drive-by media who want you to believe that many are dying every day.
+My point here is to, A, illustrate for you how you may be in the process of being brainwashed, propagandized, or manipulated by the drive-by media who want you to believe that many are dying every day.

-The second thing is to try to put some perspective in all this with ways in which Americans die while not at war.
+The second thing is, is to try to put some perspective in all this with ways in which Americans die while not at war.

-Wouldn't you say that if uh if 821 Americans out of a troop force of 150,000 died in one year, haven't worked up the percentages on this, but you might have a better chance at living going to war than living in certain cities where the crime rate's out of control.
+Wouldn't you say that if 821 Americans out of a troop force of 150,000 died in one year, haven't worked up the percentages on this, but you might have a better chance at living going to war than living in certain cities where the crime rate's out of control.

 I put this in context because the purpose of this war is to protect U.S. national security.